perceptual-consistency-in-dm/https-perceptual-consistency-in-dm.github.io-/README.md

-# Webpage For ICLR 2025 Submission
+# Webpage For CVPR 2025 Submission
 ## _PCDM: Perceptual Consistency in Diffusion Models for No-Reference Image Quality Assessment_